telvarost/FinalBeta-StationAPI/README.md

 **If you're looking for skin fixes and inventory fixes:** https://modrinth.com/mod/mojangfix/versions

-**If you're looking for vanilla Minecraft block/entity bug fixes:** https://github.com/telvarost/AnnoyanceFix-StationAPI
+**If you're looking for vanilla Minecraft block/entity bug fixes:** https://modrinth.com/mod/annoyancefix-stationapi-edition

 # Final Beta

-**There's a very high chance this mod will not work in multiplayer, as of right now it is purely for singleplayer**
+* Mod now works on Multiplayer with [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) version 2.0+ used to sync configs!

 ## List of tweaks from original mod